vipulnaik/diet-exercise-health/best-practices/best-practices-around-intense-and-hard-food-consumption.md

 Since the mouth is an area where sauerkraut, kimchi, and nuts can cause injuries or aggravate them, limit the consumption of these foods prior to dental cleaning appointments.
-The limit as of now is six days; see [best practices around dental cleaning appointments](best-practices-around-dental-cleaning-appointments.md) for more details.
+See [best practices around dental cleaning appointments](best-practices-around-dental-cleaning-appointments.md) for more details.